holland01/YAQ3R/random_notes.md

 				Anyway, the perimeter generation method is useful because the box of the image which we want to insert cannot penetrate any area of that line.

+**3/13/16**

+So far, there has yet to be a minimum distance which doesn't meet the requirements of being greater than or equal to the dimensions of the bounds being moved.
+However, there's still problems.

+A couple issues are:

+a) some shapes will, for some reason, just stay inside the origin of the owning region bounds.
+Something is probably wrong with the collision detection, considering that no invalid dimension/distance issues have been found yet.

+b) Some resolved primitives will appear to penetrate the boudns of the atlas itself; this may be due to too high of an offset being applied in the collision resolution loop.